 The cybersecurity market is constantly and rapidly evolving, which makes marketing a security company challenging.
 In our Cybersecurity Market Outlook: Industry Trends and Insights, we highlight the key trends in cybersecurity that can help further augment your cybersecurity marketing plan and boost your sales enablement.

-If you’re considering bringing on additional help with your cybersecurity marketing plans and programs, we recommend reviewing our eBook, Finding the Right Cybersecurity Marketing Partner, or you can contact us directly for an introductory chat.
+If you’re considering bringing on additional expertise to support your cybersecurity marketing strategy, plans, and programs, we recommend reviewing our eBook, Finding the Right Cybersecurity Marketing Partner, or you can contact us directly for an introductory chat.